 "Now I am able to earn Rs.10,000 to Rs.12,000 every month from dairy animals.
 And some more income on daily wages.
-It is sufficient for the family's needs, including for my son's studies.
-I am also able to save a small amount every month for any future needs."
+It is sufficient for the family's

 Husband Gopal says, "We were able to avail of the bank loan only because of the facilitation from the SMG and FPO.
 Thanks to the dairying, our financial position has improved a lot, along with our social status and self-respect."